Skip to Content

 A young patient overcomes breast cancer during a global pandemic with innovative treatments and the support of Mount Sinai’s compassionate care team.

-Originally from Latvia, Aleksandra spent most of her time between her home country and Miami.
-The need for cancer treatment, however, solidified her decision to move full time so South Florida.
-As a younger patient in her 30s, Aleksandra appreciated how her doctors took her long-term health into consideration when creating her treatment plan, hoping for a life expectancy far beyond her diagnosis.
+Originally from Latvia, Alex spent most of her time between her home country and Miami.
+After her diagnosis, however, she decided to live full time in South Florida.
+As a younger patient in her 30s, Alex appreciated how her doctors took her long-term health into consideration when creating her treatment plan, hoping for a life expectancy far beyond her diagnosis.

 “Her story is unique given her age and unfortunate large extent of her cancer,” Dr. Gligich said.
 “Given how aggressive her cancer was, we know that chemotherapy and endocrine therapy may not be enough to prevent her recurrence.”